Railway Construction Act 1884: Implementation

-The task of implementing the act fell to Richard Speight, Railway Commissioner at the time, a role created by the Victorian Railways Commissioners Act of 1883.
+The task of implementing the act fell to Richard Speight, chief railway commissioner at the time, a role created by the Victorian Railways Commissioners Act of 1883.

-Beneficiaries of the act included construction engineers such as Andrew O'Keefe, and politicians such as Thomas Bent himself, who reaped the rewards of commissioning construction in their own electorates.
+Beneficiaries of the act included construction engineers such as Andrew O'Keefe and David Munro, and politicians, including Thomas Bent himself, who reaped the rewards of promoting or commissioning railway construction in their electorates.

 Construction of the lines was complete by April 1890.